Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Introduction

+\reversemarginpar An algorithm without explicit exploration, a.k.a. the \emph{greedy algorithm}, always chooses the action that appears optimal according to current estimates of the problem parameters.
+Further, the greedy algorithm describes self-interested behavior of users in a recommendation system. \footnote{The formal model is as follows: users sequentially choose among available actions, after fully observing what happened with the previous users.} The greedy algorithm it is known to perform poorly in a wide range of problem instances, yet it works remarkably well in some examples.
+A more detailed characterization for whether and when the greedy algorithm performs well --- put differently, whether and when exploration is not at all helpful --- is an important concern in the study of the exploration-exploitation tradeoff.

-In a recent line of work, \citet{bastani2017exploiting} and \citet{kannan2018smoothed} analyzed conditions under which inherent diversity in the data makes explicit exploration unnecessary.
-To model the data diversity, they considered the \emph{linear contextual bandits} model~\citep{Langford-www10,chu2011contextual}, a standard variant of multi-armed bandits appropriate for content personalization scenarios. \citet{kannan2018smoothed} proved that the greedy algorithm achieves a regret rate of $\tilde{O}(\sqrt{T})$ in expectation over small perturbations of the context vectors (which ensure sufficient data diversity).
-This is the best rate that can be achieved in the worst case: \ie for all problem instances, without data diversity assumptions.
-However, it leaves open the possibilities that (i) another algorithm may perform much better than the greedy algorithm on some problem instances, or (ii) the greedy algorithm may perform much better than worst case under the diversity conditions.
+A recent line of work \citet{bastani2017exploiting,kannan2018smoothed} analyzes conditions under which inherent diversity in the data makes explicit exploration unnecessary.
+They consider the \emph{linear contextual bandits}~\citep{Langford-www10,Reyzin-aistats11-linear,Csaba-nips11}, a standard variant of multi-armed bandits appropriate for content personalization scenarios.
+In particular, Kannan et al.~\cite{kannan2018smoothed} model data diversity via small perturbations of the context vectors, and focus on regret in expectation over these perturbations.
+They prove that the greedy algorithm achieves expected regret which scales as $\tilde{O}(\sqrt{T})$ in terms of the time horizon $T$.
+This is the best regret rate that can be achieved in the worst case (\ie for all problem instances), even without data diversity assumptions.
+However, this result does not resolve how the greedy algorithm compares to other algorithms under data diversity conditions, neither in the worst case nor for particular problem instances.

 We expand on this line of work.
-We prove that under the same diversity conditions, the greedy algorithm almost matches the best possible Bayesian regret rate of \emph{any} algorithm \emph{on the same problem instance}.
-This could be as low as $\polylog(T)$ for some instances, and, as we prove, at most $\tilde{O}(T^{1/3})$ whenever the diversity conditions hold.
+We prove that under similar diversity conditions, the greedy algorithm almost matches the best possible Bayesian regret of \emph{any} algorithm \emph{on the same problem instance}.
+Known upper bounds on algorithms' Bayesian regret range from $\polylog(T)$ for some problem instances to $\tilde{O}(\sqrt{T})$ in the worst case, and each of them carries over to the greedy algorithm.
+Moreover, we prove that the Bayesian regret of the greedy algorithm scales as $\tilde{O}(T^{1/3})$ in the worst case, as long as there are at most $\polylog(T)$ feasible actions in each round.